FRRouting/frr/doc/user/pim.rst

    Display information about known S,G's and incoming interface as well as the OIL and how they were chosen.

-.. index:: show ip pim upstream
+.. index:: show ip pim [vrf NAME] upstream [A.B.C.D [A.B.C.D]] [json]
 .. clicmd:: show ip pim upstream

    Display upstream information about a S,G mroute.
+Allow the user to specify sub Source and Groups that we are only interested in.

 .. index:: show ip pim upstream-join-desired
 .. clicmd:: show ip pim upstream-join-desired